Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Introduction

 in $u$ and its time derivatives.
 To obtain a quasi-static feedback of the desired form \eqref{eq:intro_quasi_static_feedback_x}, we would have to differentiate \eqref{eq:quasistatic_feedback_x_implicit} in order to eventually obtain a system of equations which can be solved for $u$ as a function of $x$, $v$, and time derivatives of $v$.
-According to the author's best knowledge, it is not known whether for every flat system \eqref{eq:intro_nlsys} there exists at least one linearizing feedback \eqref{eq:intro_quasistatic_feedback} for which this is indeed possible. \end{rem}

-The contribution of the paper is twofold: First, we derive geometric conditions under which certain time derivatives of a general flat output

-can be introduced as a new input, and provide a systematic procedure for the construction of the corresponding feedback.
-Furthermore, we show that for $(x,u)$-flat systems, i.e. systems with a flat output
+According to the author's best knowledge, it is not known whether for every flat system \eqref{eq:intro_nlsys} there exists at least one linearizing feedback \eqref{eq:intro_quasistatic_feedback} for which this is indeed possible. \end{Remark} The contribution of the paper is threefold: First, we derive geometric conditions under which certain time derivatives of a general flat output $ y=\varphi(x,u,\dot{u},\dots) $ can be introduced as a new input, and provide a systematic procedure for the construction of the corresponding feedback.
+Second, we show within our differential geometric framework that for $(x,u)$-flat systems, i.e., systems with a flat output